Saturday, November 24, 2018

 The real art of conversation is not only to say the right thing in the right place but to leave unsaid the wrong thing at the tempting moment.
 Dorothy Nevill

-As a practicing psychotherapist, I was making a living out of listening.
+As a practicing psychotherapist, I made a living out of listening.
 This was a privilege that I enjoyed.
 The people who I was honored to see, came in and revealed things to me that perhaps they hadn't divulged to another human being.
-Many times this was just a series of current topical problems or perhaps as serious as: the death of a loved one; or torment from their childhood; or physical, emotional or sexual abuse.
+Many times this was just a series of current topical problems or perhaps more serious: the death of a loved one; torment from childhood; physical, emotional or sexual abuse.
 Sometimes it was current abuse from a lover or friend.
-I'd my utmost to be keenly aware of what they were saying, how they were saying it and how long they'd have held it inside.
+I'd my utmost to be keenly aware of what they were saying, how they were saying it and how long they'd held it inside.
 Especially with past abuse, this wasn't always a linear process.
 The unfolding could be circuitous or serpentine and take weeks or months in the recitation.
-Knowing when to interject was/is the art form.
+Knowing when to interject is the art form.
 Too soon and you could shut someone down, not soon enough and you were unwittingly propping up the bad habit of their holding on, too long, to something that needed to be set free.

 So you sit and it begins: